Acorn for Good Luck – A Seed for General Good Luck and Family Succession

 By Cozee Cackel

 A highly sought after good luck charm for thousands of people is the fruit of the oak tree.
-The acorn doesn’t seem like it would be a good luck charm, but it is for many.
+An acorn for good luck doesn’t seem like it would be a good luck charm, but it is for many.

 Carrying one for general good luck may seem odd, but that is what this sought after seed is thought to do by the superstitious.
 It supposedly is said to especially keep off disease and insure a long life.